Is there a cure for acne?

 We know that follicular keratinization – when skin cells inside the hair follicle aren’t properly expelled onto the skin’s surface – can be a big cause of acne [4].

-These clogged follicles can develop in to comedones—blackheads and whiteheads—or acne lesions and become painful, red, and inflamed.
+These clogged follicles can develop into comedones — blackheads and whiteheads — or acne lesions and become painful, red, and inflamed.

 Exfoliant scrubs are often suggested as a treatment for this, and the internet is full of DIY recipes for thick, all-natural scrubs that can lift off our dead skin cells using gritty ingredients like salt, sugar, and coffee.